Romeo & Juliet: Sealed with a Kiss: Background

 Nibbelink, a former Disney animator, and his wife, Margit Friesacher, founded the independent company Phillip Nibbelink Productions in 1998.
 He said that he grew tired of the "big industry merry-go-round" and wanted to make films himself.
 He had independently created two feature-length animated films before Romeo & Juliet: Sealed with a Kiss, Puss in Boots and Leif Ericson: The Boy Who Discovered America.
 Nibbelink decided to make Romeo and Juliet in 2000, when he was finishing Leif Ericson, and began work on it in early 2003.
 Nibbelink wanted the film to be a family-friendly version of Shakespeare's original tale, because of the few appropriate family films available at the time.

 Animation

 Nibbelink in his studio working on the film.

 The film took 4½ years of animating and required 112,000 frames, each of which were completed in under 2 minutes and drawn on a Wacom tablet directly into Flash 4, in combination with Moho software.
-All the frames together were done in a month, by Nibbelink's estimation.
+Nibbelink worked with a tight self-imposed deadline, with all drawings being completed within a month of his original timeline predication.
 The Moho software was used for the "over-the-shoulder" or the "listening" characters, or crowd scene characters.
 The film was a half-year in post-production.
 Nibbelink used Flash 4 because when he tried to migrate to Flash 5, it created forward-compatibility problems.
 Even cut-and-paste work using Flash 4 and Flash 5 launched at the same time created RAM issues and crashed.